Ames-hub/pyhoster/README.md

 - Start and stop websites easily (simple as `stop websitename`)
 - Edit the settings and content of a website easily
 - File Transfer Protocal with SSL (FTPS) built in and easily configurable with a user system!
-- Our lock-out system 'Warden' allows you to lock out users from a specific webpage or website with a password!
 - Change the index file of a website easily
 - link a website's content to any folder in your system
 - Make your changes, then update the website with a simple command